-Married at First Sight’s Cody Knapek and Danielle DeGroot to Divorce After 1 Year of Marriage
+Married at First Sight's Cody Knapek and Danielle DeGroot to Divorce

 While none of the couples from the second and third season of the show worked out, fan favorites Courtney Hendrix-Carrion and Jason Carrion from the show’s inaugural season are still happily wed.

-And most notably, Jamie Otis and her husband Doug Hehner, who also met and fell in love on the show’s first season, are set to welcome their first child together in the next couple of weeks.
+And most notably, Jamie Otis and her husband Doug Hehner, who also met and fell in love on the show’s first season, welcomed their first child together Tuesday morning.